Loners Motorcycle Club: Conflict with the Vagos

-In July 2012, a 47-year-old member of the Loners Motorcycle Club was sent to hospital with a broken arm after being attacked by several former Loners, who we're now affiliated with the Vagos.
+In July 2012, a 47-year-old member of the Loners Motorcycle Club was sent to hospital with a broken arm after being attacked by several former Loners, who were now affiliated with the Vagos.
 The incident occurred on Park Street, near a set of railroad tracks just down the road from the Loners Peterborough clubhouse, Peterborough authorities arrested four individuals in connection with the incident, three of whom we're previous members of the Loners, now in “bad standing” with the club.
 Garry Coppins, Chris Graham and Pierre Aragon, all former Loners were hit with multitude of charges including, assault, assault with a weapon, endangering the public, aggravated assault and uttering threats.
-A former Loners hangaround, Shane Gardiner was also charged with aggravated assault.
+A former Loners hang-around, Shane Gardiner was also charged with aggravated assault.
 The local authorities announced they would be keeping an eye on the situation and expressed their concern, saying that outlaw biker activity in the area is common but having two clubs in the same city that are not on good terms always has the possibility to spiral into a much larger conflict.

 In late August, the Vagos clubhouse located on the corner of Park and Perry Streets, was firebombed by Molotov cocktails causing minor damage.
 A current Vagos member, Bob Pammett's property was also subject to arson, however little damage was caused to his truck as it seems the Molotov cocktail missed.
 Police were not able to confirm who was responsible for the arsons, but they assumed it was the Loners based on the ongoing issues between the groups.
 Staff Sgt.
-Larry Charmley stated:"Pammett’s crew and the Loners haven’t resolved their differences in the past few months."
+Larry Charmley stated:"Pammett's crew and the Loners haven't resolved their differences in the past few months."
 Police seized the remains of the cocktail and are still investigating.
-By late October, the Loners Peterborough chapter had increased it's strength.
+By late October, the Loners Peterborough chapter had increased its strength.
 By absorbing the local Vigilantes Motorcycle Club, which had acted as their support club, this was done in a patch over ceremony that happened in September 2012.
 This increased the chapters numbers to over 30 members, giving them a significant advantage over the Vagos.

+After this the Vagos Peterborough clubhouse was subject to a massive arson attack.
+The inside of the building was almost completely "gutted" by the flames.
+Authorities presume that they will have to tear the building down due to extensive damage, even causing portions of the roof to collapse.
+No one was present inside at the time but it took firefighters several hours to put out the blaze.
+The Loners-Vagos conflict would come to a close due to the patch over of the Vagos Peterborough chapter to the Outlaws Motorcycle Club in 2015.
+A club that had historically good to moderate relations with the Loners.